grafana/tutorials/content/tutorials/create-alerts-from-flux-queries.md

 In this example we showed how to create a Flux-based alert that uses two distinct conditions from two distinct queries that use data from two distinct data sources.
 For example three we will switch gears and tackle another popular alerting scenario: how to create an alert based on an aggregated (per day) value.

 {{< /tutorials/step >}}
-{{< tutorials/step title="Example 3: How to Create a Grafana Alert Based on an Aggregated (Per Day) Value" >}}
+{{< tutorials/step title="Example 3: how to create a Grafana Alert based on an aggregated (per-day) value" >}}

 One of the most common requests in [Grafana's community forum](https://community.grafana.com) involves graphing daily electrical consumption and production.
 This sort of data is very often stored in InfluxDB.
 In this example we will see how to aggregate time series data into a per-day value and then alert on it.

+1. The Challenge

 **Scenario:** Let’s assume our electricity meter sends a reading to InfluxDB once per hour and contains the total kWh used for that hour.

-**Challenge:** Write a query that will aggregate these per-hours values into a per-day value, then create an alert that triggers when the power consumption (kWh) exceeds 5,000 kWh per day.
+**Challenge:** Write a query that will aggregate these per-hour values into a per-day value, then create an alert that triggers when the power consumption (kWh) exceeds 5,000 kWh per day.

+2. Add an initial Flux query to your Grafana Alert rule

 Let's begin by examining a typical query and the resulting time graph for our hourly data across a 7-day period.
 A query like this is shown below: